 The Museum uses the Australian Government security classification marking system to identify records that contain personal and sensitive information.
 Disposal of records containing personal information is performed in accordance with the relevant disposal authority under supervision by the records management unit.

 The Museum will not disclose personal information to anyone outside the Museum unless the individual concerned has given their consent, or disclosure is otherwise permitted by the Australian Privacy Principles.
 Examples of exceptions include disclosure being necessary to prevent a serious threat to a person’s life, health or safety, or for law enforcement purposes.

 Personal information held by the Museum will only be released to contractors where it is necessary for the contractor to perform their job.
 Examples include where a security company is responsible for administering security passes to Museum staff, or a third party (such as a mailing house) is contracted to distribute information.
 If personal information is given to a third party contracted by the Museum, the written contract will contain the appropriate privacy clauses recommended by the Privacy Commissioner.

 4.5 How to access personal information or seek correction of information

 A person may request access to their personal information held by the Museum or to seek correction of the information.
 The request should be made to the Museum’s Privacy Contact Officer by mail, email or telephone.

 Privacy Contact Officer

 Canberra ACT 2601

-The PCO will investigate the matter and determine whether the Museum has breached its privacy obligations.
-If the PCO finds that there has been a privacy breach, the Director of the Museum will decide what remedial action should be taken.
-The Museum will aim to resolve the matter as soon as practicable, but in any event within six weeks of receiving the complaint.
+The Privacy Contact Officer will investigate the matter in accordance with its Complaints handling procedures and determine whether the Museum has breached its privacy obligations.
+If the Privacy Contact Officer finds that there has been a privacy breach, the Director of the Museum will decide what remedial action should be taken.
+The Museum will aim to respond within a reasonable time of receiving the complaint.